yashbhande/QueryQuest-Edu_Project_Report-Using-Latex/README.md

 This project report is licensed under the [MIT License](LICENSE).

 ## Contact
-For inquiries or further information, please contact [Your Name](mailto:bhandeyash.a01@gmail.com).
+For inquiries or further information, please contact [Yash](mailto:bhandeyash.a01@gmail.com).